Starved Rock Lock and Dam: Hydroelectric power plant

+Peru, Illinois.
+The power plant has experienced two fires since its construction.

 Historic district

-On March 10, 2004 the Starved Rock Lock and Dam was listed on the National Register of Historic Places as the Starved Rock Lock and Dam Historic District.
+On March 10, 2004, the Starved Rock Lock and Dam was listed on the National Register of Historic Places as the Starved Rock Lock and Dam Historic District.
 It was listed as part of the Illinois Waterway Navigation System Facilities Multiple Property Submission.
 Starved Rock was deemed eligible for the listing when the rest of the Illinois Waterway was also determined eligible; the day Starved Rock Lock and Dam was listed the other 7 lock and dam sites on the Waterway were also listed on the National Register of Historic Places.

 The district has significance in three areas.
 According to the National Register of Historic Places' criteria, those are: engineering, transportation and maritime history.
 The historic district consists of five total buildings and structures.
 One building and two structures are contributing members to the historic district and two buildings are considered non-contributing members.
 Starved Rock Lock and Dam Historic District covers 27.95 acre.